Latin American Holiday Traditions: Celebrations & Cuisine

 Latin America’s Festive Traditions

-Latin America bursts with and joy during the holiday season, each country flaunting its own unique traditions.
+Latin America bursts with color and joy during the holiday season, each country flaunting its own unique traditions.
 Let’s check out some of the most fascinating holiday customs across the region.

-Three Kings Day, celebrated on January 6, is a big in much of Latin America. eagerly await this day, as it’s when they get gifts, just like the three wise men who visited baby Jesus.
+Three Kings Day, celebrated on January 6, is a big deal in much of Latin America.
+Kids eagerly await this day, as it’s when they get gifts, just like the three wise men who visited baby Jesus.
 The tradition involves children leaving their shoes by the door for the three kings and placing hay under their bed for the magi’s camels.
 The day is marked with parties, family gatherings, parades, and festivals.

 CountryGift TraditionSpecial Activity